 Once you’ve found the OBD2 port, you just need to plug the automotive diagnostic scanner in and switch the ignition on.
 Some car diagnostic scanners have their own protocols and processes.
 But typically, there will be an option to scan the vehicle for faults.
 This is the first step.

 Once you’ve identified the fault (and logged it!) you need to try and clear the fault – but be aware that it could come back again instantly – in this case, you’ll need to start swapping out components.
-Having said that, don’t just immediately assume that the fault logged is down to a faulty component – this is where experience of automotive systems is invaluable.
+Having said that, don’t just immediately assume that the fault logged is down to a faulty component – this is where the experience of automotive systems is invaluable.

 10 Best OBD2 Scanners For Car Diagnostics

 Some auto diagnostic scanners are standalone systems, while others work through an app on a smart device, the choice really is what works best for you, and how much you want to spend, but having tried and tested numerous scanners over the years, here’s ten of the best-rated OBD2 scanners available right now.

-BlueDriver tell you that this OBD2 diagnostic scan tool has been developed by professional engineers, and to be honest, looking at the functionality, you’d have to believe them.
+BlueDriver tells you that this OBD2 diagnostic scan tool has been developed by professional engineers, and to be honest, looking at the functionality, you’d have to believe them.

 This little Bluetooth scanner device will read and clear standard CEL codes and Enhanced codes.
 It will give you a live data stream (with so many variants that you really need to be an auto engineer to make the most of them.)
 It even gives you vehicle-specific repair reports – the code definition, possible causes, and reported fixes.